Using a car at Disney World

 - Con: More expensive; you'll pay slightly more in tolls

 Disney is an expert at wayfinding signs.
 Seriously.
-I get lost going to my local grocery store but I have no problem navigating Walt Disney World.
+Even people that get lost going to their local grocery store should have no problem navigating Walt Disney World.
 Major directional signs are bright purple, which makes them easy to recognize.